 Behavioural Genetics.
-Are people more or less likely to engage in antisocial behaviour because they have different genes, or because they have been exposed to different environments (Baker, Jacobson, Raine, Isabel Lozano, & Bezdjian, 2007)?
+Are people more or less likely to engage in antisocial behaviour because they have different genes, or because they have been exposed to different environments (Jaffee et al., 2004)?

 Early Development.
-Events that occur very early in life can have long-term impacts (Maughan, Taylor, Taylor, Butler, & Bynner, 2001; Quinsey, Skilling, Lalumière, & Craig, 2004).
+Events that occur very early in life can have long-term impacts (Maughan et al., 2001).

 Social Environment.
 The family may promote or hinder antisocial tendencies.
 Are there characteristics of neighbourhoods that affect crime?
 How do peers influence antisocial behaviour?
-How does one know whether a social factor is a cause of antisocial behaviour (Rutter, Giller, & Hagell, 1997; Quinsey et al., 2004)?
+How does one know whether a social factor is a cause of antisocial behaviour (Rutter et al., 1997)?